Abandoned & Little-Known Airfields:

 because it was flown into the airport & then trucked to Missouri.

-was on the 1929 Rand McNally Standard Indexed Map with Air Trails of KS (courtesy of Chris Kennedy).
+The 1929 Rand McNally Standard Indexed Map with Air Trails of KS (courtesy of Chris Kennedy)

 The field was described as measuring 3,000' x 2,500'.